Ramsi-K/free-genai-bootcamp-2025/notes/week-00-TOGAF/togaf-artifacts.md

 ---

-This document summarizes **key inputs, outputs, and artifacts** produced in each **TOGAF ADM phase**.
-Let me know if you'd like refinements!
+This document summarizes **key inputs, outputs, and artifacts** produced in each **TOGAF ADM phase**

+---

+*Made by Ramsi K. – Part of the GenAI Bootcamp 2025 repository.*